zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 ## Gateway static definition example
 This file should be stored together with other statically onboarded services.
 The default location is `/zowe/runtime/instance/workspace/api-mediation/api-defs/`.
-The filename can be anything and the file extension must be yml.
+There is no naming restriction of the filename, but the file extension must be yml.

+**Example:**
 ```
 #
 # Static definition of "discoverable-client" as "staticclient"